Our Danby Marble Countertops - Two Months In

 This was the most devastating of them all.
 I (David) have been doing A LOT of cooking in our new kitchen and fumbled while putting the glass shaker back in the upper cabinet.
 I watched the following events as if they were recorded in slow motion.

-The glass fell, full of salt, and dense - and bang.
-The counter was hit and like chipping a tooth I could see the damage.
-We officially had our first chip.
+The glass fell, full of salt - and bang.
+The counter was hit and like chipping a tooth, I could see the damage right away.
+We officially have our first chip.

 // Take Away: We have a chip folks.
 Hopefully it is the last, but maybe not, and for now we will just live with it.